Five things to know about the Seahawks’ Week 6 opponent, the Cleveland Browns

 That was a headline Tuesday morning in The Plain Dealer after the Cleveland Browns laid a Brachiosaurus-sized egg in a 31-3 loss at San Francisco on Monday night.

 The Browns are now 2-3 as they return home to host the Seahawks (4-1) on Sunday at FirstEnergy Stadium (10 a.m.
-PT, FOX).
+PT, Fox).

 1. Baker Mayfield has been dreadful.

 The Browns QB has the lowest passer rating (68.5) among the NFL’s regular starters.
-Against the 49ers, Mayfield was 8 of 22 passing for 100 yards with no touchdowns and two interceptions and had a 13.4 QB rating.
+Against the 49ers, Mayfield was 8-of-22 passing for 100 yards with no touchdowns and two interceptions and had a 13.4 QB rating.
 ESPN wrote that the Browns appeared “completely discombobulated” Monday night.

 Overall, Mayfield is completing 55.9% of his passes with four touchdowns and a league-leading eight interceptions in five games.